Adhesion differentials control the rheology of biomimetic emulsions: Results

 \subsection{Geometric analysis of the yielding behavior}

 To understand the evolution of the droplet shape anisotropy $Q_{xx}$ for different emulsions both with and without oscillatory shear, we study the yielding behavior of these emulsions.
-To this end, we use a geometric formalism that decomposes the overall emulsion shear rate tensor (i.e.\ the anisotropic part of the strain rate tensor) $\bm{\tilde{V}}$ into contributions from droplet shape changes and from droplet rearrangements, so-called T1 transitions (Fig.~\ref{fig:Fig3}A,B) \cite{Merkel2017}.
-Specifically, for a given set of droplets that we experimentally track over time, we write:
+To this end, we use the fact that any anisotropic deformation of a cellular material can be decomposed into contributions by cell shape changes and by cell rearrangements, so-called T1 transitions (Fig.~\ref{fig:Fig3}A,B).
+Specifically, for a given set of droplets that we experimentally track over time, we use the formalism from Ref.~\cite{Merkel2017} to decompose the rate tensor (i.e.\ the anisotropic part of the strain rate tensor) $\bm{\tilde{V}}$ as follows:

 with $\bm{\tilde{V}}$ being the shear rate tensor averaged over the tracked region, which is decomposed into the rate of change of the average droplet shape anisotropy $\bm{Q}$, where $\D/\D t$ is an \textit{advective, corotational} derivative, and a contribution from T1 transitions $\bm{R}$ occurring within this region (Fig.~\ref{fig:Fig3}A).
 In other words, the first term on the right-hand side in \eqref{eq:shear-rate-decomposition} represents reversible, elastic contributions to shear, while the second term represents irreversible, plastic contributions.
 Note that we slightly simplify \eqref{eq:shear-rate-decomposition} as compared to Ref.~\cite{Merkel2017}.
 First, we neglected contributions that appear only in biological tissues, such as cell divisions.
 Second, for simplicity, we choose a quasi-1D description, neglecting the corotational contribution, and focusing only on the components along the channel direction: